paypal/paypal-sample-merchant-server/README.md

 ## About
 This repository represents a sample merchant server for a merchant integrating with `BraintreePayPalValidator`.
 This repository uses sample PayPal merchant staging credentials to create PayPal orderIDs and universal access tokens, and to capture orders.

+**Note:** The `BraintreePayPalValidator` module is still in development and _not yet available to the public_.
+This respository serves internal testing purposes but is made public to welcome intruige in this new project.

 ## Setup
 After cloning this repo, add a file called `.env` in the root directory.
 Add `TOKEN=xxxx` where xxxx is the value found in the Team SDK Heroku dashboard under Settings -> Config Vars.